felixbuenemann/vblob/README.md

         "secretID": "<secret for front-end authentication>",
-        "auth": "<`basic`, `digest` or `s3`; other values mean disabled>", "debug": <set to true to enable verbose output of all requests in the console>, "account_file" : <pathname for the cloudfoundry binding file, default is "./account.json">, "account_api" : <set to true to enable cloudfoundry service apis, default is true>
+        "auth": "<`basic`, `digest` or `s3`; other values mean disabled>", "debug": <set to true to enable verbose output of all requests in the console>, }
-    }

 `current driver` is used to specify the driver to be used by the service at startup.
 Only 1 driver can be in use at any time.
 If no default is specified the first driver will be used.